• Level of education

 Course:

-UV-visible light absorption; fluorescence; single or dual photon lasers; radiolabeling; fluorescent probes.
+Absorption of UV-visible light; fluorescence; single-photon or two-photon lasers; radiolabeling; fluorescent probes.

-Use of radiolabeling for the detection of biological targets.
-Synthesis methods involved.
+Use of radiolabeling to highlight biological targets.
+Synthesis methods used.

-Presentation of innovative strategies used today for fluorescent labeling of peptides and proteins.
-Emphasis will be put on methods such as the introduction of a fluorescent amino acid in a peptide sequence, conjugation reactions with a fluorescent prosthetic group and the main applications of GFP (Green Fluorescent Protein).
+Presentation of innovative strategies currently used for the fluorescent labeling of peptides and proteins.
+The focus will be on methods such as the introduction of a fluorescent amino acid into a peptide sequence, conjugation reactions with a fluorescent prosthetic group, and the main applications of GFP (Green Fluorescent Protein).

 TP:

-Fluorescence imaging experiments on live cells incubated with a fluorescent compound.
-Photodynamic therapy experiments in which students incubate cells in culture with photoactivatable nanoparticles or compounds.
+Fluorescence imaging experiments on living cells incubated with a fluorescent compound.
+Photodynamic therapy experiments in which students incubate cells in culture with nanoparticles or photoactivatable compounds.

 Read more